mateenah95/devCandidateProgProj/README.md

 ## Usage instructions
 Application can be run by simply entering: 'python application.py' The application will print out feedback and details to STDOUT (screen) as it executes.
 The application will also insert the results into the remote database provided as it excutes.
 Finally, after the processing is complete, it will launch a local webserver at "127.0.0.1:5000" where the results can be viewed via a browser.
+The tableManager's showSavings() and showOnlySavings() methods can also be used to view the results in addition to writing custom methods with the desired queries.

 ## Table Manager